 CountedPtr<FlagNthImpl<T> > pimpl_;

-But this doesn't (and can't) solve the ordering problem (b) above.
+}; But this doesn't (and can't) solve the ordering problem (b) above.
 That is, you the programmer are entirely dependent on the order in which the predicate is applied by the algorithm.
 There's no way around this, not even with fancy pointer techniques, unless the algorithm itself guarantees a traversal order.
+Follow-Up QuestionThe follow-up question, above, was to provide a suitable implementation of CountedPtr, a smart pointer for which making a new copy just points at the same representation, and the last copy to be destroyed cleans up the allocated object.
+Here is a skeletal one I just made up on the spot: template<class T>

 class CountedPtr